antonior92/ecg-age-prediction/README.md

 ## Model

-The model used in the paper is a residual neural.
-The neural network architecture implementation in pytorch is available in `resnet.py`.
+The model used in the paper is a residual neural network.
+The architecture implementation in pytorch is available in `resnet.py`.
 It follows closely [this architecture](https://www.nature.com/articles/s41467-020-15432-4), except that there is no sigmoid at the last layer.